Incirlik Air Base: 2016 Turkish coup attempt

 As a result of the 2016 Turkish coup d'état attempt and several Turkish tanker aircraft fueling rogue Turkish F-16's, external electrical power to the base was disconnected.
 A Turkish no fly order was also put into effect for US military aircraft in the area.
 Pentagon Press Secretary Peter Cook at the time stated that "U.S. facilities at Incirlik are operating on internal power sources."
 EUCOM spokesman Navy Capt.
 Danny Hernandez said: "All our assets in Turkey are fully under control and there was no attempt to challenge that status." and "There was no chaos at this base".
 The security level at base did however move to DELTA, the highest level, U.S. personnel are ordered restricted to base, and locals were denied access.

 By 17 July commercial electrical power remained disconnected but permission from Turkey to conduct US anti-ISIS air operations from Incirlik resumed; the Turkish base commander, General Bekir Ercan Van, was arrested by Turkish forces loyal to sitting president Erdoğan.
 General Van sought asylum from the United States but was denied.

-Due to increasing risks, some suggest moving NATO's nuclear weapons out of Turkey.